xor-function/Black-Hole/README.md

 The difference of this cgi upload app from others is that it uses OpenSSL public key encryption for authentication.
-The purchase of a cert from a CA is not needed or recommened as those orginizations personal regard for you is dubious.
+The purchase of a cert from a CA is not needed or recommended as those organizations personal regard for you is dubious.

 Since these certs are not used for establishing SSL sessions only for file encryption.
-It is best in my opinion to create the keypair you need and only give out copies of the public key to the indivduals you personaly trust.
+It is best in my opinion to create the key-pair you need and only give out copies of the public key to the individuals you personally trust.

 And by give I mean hand it to them, DONT email.

 ## Installing
 The install process will get lighttpd and tor through apt and configure them.
-It wiil also will place the cgi in the correct location, so dont wory about that.
+It wiil also will place the cgi in the correct location, so don't wory about that.

 You will also be prompted to input the authentication passphrase.